petervdn/notivuecation/README.md

 ```

 ## overview
-The plugin adds three methods to the Vue instance, and can be called from any Vue component:
+The plugin adds three methods to the Vue instance, these can be called from any Vue component:

 * `$notify`
 * `$confirm`